gerrittoenges/macros_jointfrailty/README.md

 The supplementary material contains SAS-macros for the generation and analysis of joint frailty data, along with comprehensive manuals.

-- The SAS-file "Macro Joint Frailty" allows to fit various parametric joint frailty models and is documented in the pdf-file "Macro Joint Frailty Manual"
+- The SAS-file "Macro Joint Frailty" allows to fit various parametric joint frailty models and is documented in the pdf-file "Macro Joint Frailty Manual".
-- The SAS-file "Macro Simulation" allows to generate datasets from a joint frailty model and is documented in the pdf-file "Macro Simulation Manual"
+- The SAS-file "Macro Simulation" allows to generate datasets from a joint frailty model and is documented in the pdf-file "Macro Simulation Manual".

 In case of problems, please contact gtoenges@uni-mainz.de.